 Chien-Wen Tseng, M.D., M.S., M.P.H.

 Dr. Tseng is a family physician and health services researcher.
-She holds a joint position as an Investigator at PHREI and as an Associate Professor and the Associate Director of Research with the University of Hawaii John A. Burns Department of Family Practice and Community Health.
-Dr. Tseng’s main interest is in the redesign of the health system to provide quality care at affordable cost.
-Her current research is on quality of care, Medicare drug benefits, and on how to make medications more affordable for patients.
-She is nationally recognized for her work on Medicare drug benefits and her work has been published in medical journals including the Journal of American Medical Association.
-Her studies include helping physicians prescribe cost-effectively and she is the principal investigator on an Agency for Health Care Research and Quality grant.
-Through a prior Robert Wood Johnson Foundation grant she was studying the cost effectiveness of physician prescription practices.
+She holds a joint position as an Investigator at PHREI and as an Associate Professor and the Associate Director of Research with the University of Hawaii John A. Burns Department of Family Medicine and Community Health.
+She is also the Hawaii Medical Service Association Endowed Chair in Health Services and Quality Research at the University of Hawaii.
+Dr. Tseng’s main research focus has been on the redesigning of health care systems to provide quality of care at affordable cost.
+She has led or collaborated on research studies examining ways to improve quality of care, make care more affordable for patients, prevent disease through primary care outreach, and use of health information technology to innovate care.
+Dr. Tseng served for ten years as a co-investigator on the Translating Research Into Action for Diabetes (TRIAD), a multicenter study conducted in six states to measure and improve diabetes quality of care.
+Dr. Tseng is nationally recognized for her work on Medicare Part D, which provides drug coverage for nearly 41 million beneficiaries, and has been widely published in medical journals such as the Journal of American Medical Association.
+She has also been principal investigator on grants funded by the National Institute of Health, the Agency for Healthcare Research and Quality, and the Robert Wood Johnson Foundation.

-Dr. Tseng received her undergraduate degree in Electrical Engineering at Rice University, an M.S. in Electrical Engineering from Stanford University, her M.D. and M.P.H. from University of California, Los Angeles.
-She was an intern and resident in Family Medicine, University of Washington, Seattle, WA, and was a Robert Wood Johnson Clinical Scholars Program Fellow.
+Dr. Tseng received her undergraduate degree in Electrical Engineering at Rice University, an M.S. in Electrical Engineering from Stanford University, and her M.D. and M.P.H. from University of California, Los Angeles.
+She was an intern and resident in Family Medicine at the University of Washington, Seattle, WA.
+Her honors include being selected for the prestigious Robert Wood Johnson Foundation Clinical Scholars Program and the Robert Wood Johnson Foundation Generalist Physician Faculty Scholars Program.